Cen-XIN/Athena/MYLOG.md

 But still there are some supplimentary experiments needed to be done.

 Finally should be the report :-) may be discussed later.

+# April
+### 25th
+Ultimately finished the Final Presentation...

+My supervisor is quite friendly, but the evaluator is really scary... always cut in and question me XD But he is actually a quite nice professor, always giving me useful suggestions.

+I may never forget the three weeks...
+Write thesis... revise... revise... and revise again... then prepare slides (less time...)

+The most painful days through my undergraduate life :-P

+Actually quite meaningful for my graduate study later on :-)